jaspreetcodes/whatsapp/README.md

 ## Conclusion

 The WhatsApp Clone is a web app that solves the problem of WhatsApp not running with email and requiring users to add contacts to their phone's contact list to chat.
-It allows users to register through their verified emails and enables them to chat with anyone who is on the app.
-The app provides various features like one-on-one chat, group chat, group creation, group update, profile update, message notification, attachment and emoji sending options through a user-friendly and easy-to-understand UI of WhatsApp.
-The project is built using ReactJs for the frontend, Firebase for the backend, and HTML, CSS, and Bootstrap for the UI.
+It allows users to register through their verified emails and enables them to chat with anyone on the app.
+The app provides various features like one-on-one chat, group chat, group creation, group update, profile update, message notification, attachment, and emoji sending options through a user-friendly and easy-to-understand UI of WhatsApp.
+The project is built using ReactJs for the front end, Firebase for the backend, and HTML, CSS, and Bootstrap for the UI.